MJ141592/WhatsappControls/README.md

 ## Whatsapp Controls - Automated LLM answers (optional, not required for Lypta signups)

-## .env configuration
+Make a .env file in the WhatsappControls directory.
 See .env.example for an example.
-Make a .env file in the WhatsappControls directory, and add these variables:
+Add these variables:
 ```bash
 # The display name to insert into signup lists, and as context for LLM generated messages
 SIGNUP_MY_NAME=Your Name